ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

 You can either designate a built-in font by its name, or give the filename of a TrueType (ttf) or OpenType font (otf).
 The filename should be the full name of a file on disk, or a relative filename which will be looked up in system dependent font libraries.

-The `fontdir` setting can be used to add a private font directory to the font libraries.
-The private directory will be searched first.
+The `fontdir` setting can be used to add one or more private font directories to the font libraries.
+The private directories will be searched first.

+		// Fonts.
+		// Fonts can be specified by name (for the corefonts)
+		// or a filename (for TrueType/OpenType fonts).
 		// Relative filenames are looked up in the fontdir.
+		// "fontdir" : [ "/usr/share/fonts/liberation", "/home/me/fonts" ],
 		"fontdir" : null,

 See also [[ChordPro Fonts]].